Built-in types

 last

 A last character of the string.
-(This method is called without parens.)
+(This method is called without parentheses.)

 starts_with(prefix)